Mike-Honey/covid-19-hospitalisations/README.md

 ### Time-shifted distribution analysis

 The primary analysis presented in this report is a single page the presents the actual data on hospitalisation, ICU, ventilation and deaths, together with a simple "forecast".
 This exploits the observable relationship between each of these events, that typically occur for a given percentage of cases, after a typical/average delay.
 The exact % and delay are subjective - I've set my best guesses as the defaults, but you can try alternatives.

+For deaths, the cumulative total of cases is used.
+For the other series, the daily active cases are used.
+This follows the differences in how those figures are reported by health departments - deaths are a cumulative total whereas hospitalisation, ICU and ventilation cases are daily snapshots.

+A separate page is presented for each outbreak, by Geography (State/Territory) and start month.
+It's interesting to compare differences in the % Expected between Geographies and outbreak phases.

 Inspiration for this analysis came from this [Twitter post, referencing work by Nigel Marks](https://twitter.com/DrGetafix/status/1420563950156926977/).
+Thanks also to this [Twitter post by Richard from Sydney](https://twitter.com/RichardfromSyd1/status/1432280863866122245) which pointed out that deaths should be derived from cumulative/total cases.

 ### Legacy analyses